vhaudiquet/ubuntu-project-docs/docs/staging/AA/contributors/request-package-removal.md

   * E.g: In plucky please remove src:foobar and all of its binaries, they block the transition of snafu and foobar upstream is orphaned and won’t be updated to work with the new versions of the overall stack

+  * E.g. please remove src:arrr form noble, because all binaries it used to build have been taken over by src:pirate now

 * Confirmation that the binary packages have no `reverse-depends` (no other package depends on them).
 To do so, check the instructions in {ref}`aa-check-dependencies-before-removal`.
   Copy and paste the output from whichever tool you use into the bug.

+* Mention if the request is limited to a particular architecture

 Once the bug is ready, as per the above list, subscribe the `ubuntu-archive` team to the bugs.